dimarkov/pybefit/README.md

 # Probabilistic inference for models of behaviour
 =================================================

 PyBefit is a Python library for Bayesian analysis of behavioral data.
-It is based on [Pyro/Numpyro](pyro.ai) a probabilistic programing language and [PyTorch](https://pytorch.org/) and [Jax](https://github.com/google/jax) machine learning libraries.
+It is based on [Pyro/Numpyro](pyro.ai) a probabilistic programing language, [PyTorch](https://pytorch.org/), and [Jax](https://github.com/google/jax) machine learning libraries.

 Requirements
 ------------